-For hospitals in Alaska and Hawaii, both the operating and capital rates are boosted by a cost-of-living adjustment, reflecting the higher costs of supplies and other nonlabor resources in those states.
-Adjustment for case mix The geographicadjusted operating and capital rates are then adjusted for case mix to reflect the patient's condition and expected costliness.
+For hospitals in Alaska and Hawaii, both the operating and capital rates are boosted patient's condition and expected costliness.
 To determine the case-mix adjustment, Medicare assigns each inpatient stay to a Medicare severity diagnosis related group (MS-DRG), which is primarily based on the patient's clinical conditions and treatment strategies.
 Clinical conditions are defined by the principal diagnosis-the main problem requiring inpatient care-and up to 24 secondary diagnoses indicating other conditions that were present at admission (comorbidities) or developed during the hospital stay (complications).
-The treatment strategy-surgical or medicalis defined by the presence or absence of up to 25 procedures performed during the stay.
-In 2022, the MS-DRG system includes 338 base DRGs, most of which are split into 2 or 3 MS-DRGs based on the presence of either a comorbidity or complication (CC) or major CC, resulting in a total of 767 MS-DRGs.
+The treatment strategy-surgical or medical-is defined by the presence or absence of up to 25 procedures performed during the stay.
+In 2023, the MS-DRG system includes 338 base DRGs, most of which are split into 2 or 3 MS-DRGs based on the presence of either a comorbidity or complication (CC) or major CC, resulting in a total of 767 MS-DRGs.